 With stock items, a replacement will be dispatched from our warehouse using priority service.
 With products that have been made to order, we will endeavour to liaise with our manufacturing partners to reduce the production and dispatch lead time.

 For further information on delivery, please refer to our Terms and Conditions or contact us to get in touch with a member of our Customer Service team.

 Will I be charged if I do not return the damaged or leaking radiator after I have received the replacement?

-We will invoice you to the full value of the replacement radiator and credit when warranty claim is determined.
+We will invoice you to the full value of the replacement radiator and credit when a warranty claim is determined.

-We can only process your warranty claim upon receipt of the radiator you are returning and will make no agreement in relation to return, carriage, or transport costs.
+We can only process your warranty claim upon receipt of the radiator you are returning and will make no agreement in relation to return carriage or transport costs.

 All stock orders can be changed or cancelled prior to dispatch with no charge.
 To cover admin and transportation costs, stock orders cancelled after dispatch will be subject to a minimum 15% restocking charge, as long as they are returned in their original packaging, original condition, and undamaged.
 However, for all made to order radiators, restocking charges are not applicable and deposits and monies paid are non-refundable.

 At Hunt Heating, we are dedicated to providing you with unrivalled excellence in customer service and the best in premium quality products.
 Should you have any further queries, or wish to discuss your order with a friendly member of our Customer Service team, please contact us.